What are Stems in Music?

 Regardless Of Your DAW

-Don’t export to a decrease resolution than what your project at present uses.
+Don’t export to a decreased resolution than what your project at present uses.

 In case your DAW has the choice to create WAV or AIFF files, these are lossless codecs that work nicely for mastering.
 Retaining these codecs in your export/bouncing is a good suggestion.